Guidelines for Evaluating Breeders

 - Outline in writing what s/he is prepared to do if you encounter problems or have to give up the dog.
 Most breeders give you 48 to 72 hours to have your own veterinarian check your puppy and, if necessary, return or exchange the dog.
 Note that some breeders will offer to take a dog back, for the lifetime of the dog.

-- Tattoo or microchip your Vizsla as a registered, purebred dog.
-This is also helpful for identification if your dog is lost or stolen – it can be traced back to the breeder.
+- All Canadian Registered Purebred Vizslas have a microchip and/or tattoo .
+This permanent identification is helpful to identify your dog if it is lost or stolen – it can be traced back to the breeder.

 - Know the breed standard and have a copy available.
 Purebred dog registries, in most countries, have official descriptions of the Vizsla’s appearance, temperament, movement, etc.